I'm a member

 Also, see the Saturation Biopsy of the Prostate medical policy.

-POLICYUse of tests utilizing “Systems Pathology” that uses cellular and biologic features of a tumor is considered investigational, including use in predicting risk of recurrence in patients with prostate cancer.
+POLICYUse of tests utilizing “Systems Pathology” that include cellular and biologic features of a tumor is considered investigational, including use in predicting risk of recurrence in patients with prostate cancer.

 POLICY GUIDELINESInvestigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.